Melissodes bimatris

 variety (1,536 or 2^9*3 possible morphs).
 These are listed in the table below (table 1).
 Traits of differing levels of melanism are meant to be applied to, and override portions

-of, the pale description above.
+of, the base-line description above.
 Note that each value per character (light, intermediate, or dark) is treated as being independent from one another (although, many are likely highly

 correlated).
 Therefore, a female M. bimatris may have all of its head hairs dark (darkest choice for the first character), and also have a pale band across the fourth tergum (palest

-choice for the sixth character); although, this combination has never been documented.
+choice for the sixth character); howeer, this combination has never been documented.
 Many characteristics have only two variations, one for the darkest and one for the lightest extreme,

 somewhat indicative of codominance rather than an incomplete dominance.